influxdata/docs-v2/content/influxdb/clustered/get-started/_index.md

 ### `influxctl` admin CLI

-The [`influxctl` command line interface (CLI)](/influxdb/cloud-dedicated/reference/cli/influxctl/) performs administrative tasks, such as managing databases and authorization tokens, in a cluster.
+The [`influxctl` command line interface (CLI)](/influxdb/cloud-dedicated/reference/cli/influxctl/) performs administrative tasks, such as managing databases and authorization tokens in a cluster.

 ### `influx3` data CLI